A selfie on your shoes? Personalised gifts for "Millennials"

 Products with that individual twist are not really new.
 It has long been possible to get a basic T-shirt, baseball cap or umbrella printed with a name or photo.

-But big consumer brands, including major names like Coca-Cola (KO.N), and Nike (NKE.N) have latched on to personalised products because they seem to have a particular appeal to consumers known as "Millennials" in marketing speak.
+But big consumer brands, including major names like Coca-Cola , and Nike have latched on to personalised products because they seem to have a particular appeal to consumers known as "Millennials" in marketing speak.

 Used to posting selfie mobile phone shots on social media, this generation, who came of age from around 2000, wants something more than just the latest hot brand name.